L-R Joel Harris & James Harris

 Q. Do you catch the fish yourselves?

 No, we buy the fish direct from the harbour.
-Can’t get any fresher than that, unless you get them coming straight out of the water.
+Can’t get any fresher than that.

 Q. Do you enjoy eating fish?